HORUS Python Bindings

 horus.run(sensor)

 Both patterns work!
-Use functional style for simplicity or class inheritance for complex nodes with state.
+Use functional style for simplicity or class containers for complex nodes with state.

 Node Functions